 Leave Proration.
 If an employee separates from employment with the district before his or her last duty day of the year, or begins employment after the first duty day, state personal leave will be prorated based on the actual time employed.
 When an employee separates from employment before the last duty day of the school year, the employee's final paycheck will be reduced by the amount of state personal leave the employee used beyond his or her pro rata entitlement for the school year.

 State Sick Leave

 State sick leave accumulated before 1995 is available for use and may be transferred to other school districts in Texas.
-State sick leave can be used only in 1⁄2 day increments except when coordinated with family and medical leave taken on an intermittent or reduced-schedule basis or when coordinated with workers' compensation benefits.

 State sick leave may be used for the following reasons only: